Birds Florida

 Snowy Egret With Slender Black Beak, White Plumage, And Yellow Feet Standing In Shallow Wetlands

-The Snowy Egret Is A Small Elegant Wading Bird With Pure White Plumage Slender Black Legs And Bright Yellow Feet Its Long Thin Black Bill Is Ideal For Catching Fish, Amphibians, And Insects In Shallow Waters.
+The Snowy Egret Is A Small Elegant Wading Bird With Pure White Plumage Slender Black Legs And Bright Yellow Feet.
+Its Long Thin Black Bill Is Ideal For Catching Fish Amphibians And Insects In Shallow Waters.
 During Breeding Season It Develops Delicate Lacy Plumes That Were Once Prized In The Feather Trade.

 Sanderling